 It is virtually impossible to have a desire for sex when you are angry, stressed, frustrated or just in a bad mood.
 While everyday life circumstances will put anyone in a bad mood, poor sleep habits can also significantly contribute to a foul disposition.

 People who get fewer than 6 hours of sleep every night often report being stressed, tired, sad and angry.
 You will not want to have any sex in such a mood.

 The amazing thing about sex is that it can put you in a good mood regardless of your life situation.
 If you are facing a significant life problem, a good 8 hours of quality shuteye every night counters the worry and stress that you might feel.

 Hormonal action in the body can seriously affect the quality of your sex life.
 One study published in The Journal of the American Medical Association found that inadequate sleep adversely affects testosterone level in men almost immediately.

-For both men and women, testosterone is important in maintaining libido.
-With poor sleep causing lower testosterone levels, it means that sexual desire and performance are also affected.
+For both men and women, testosterone is essential in maintaining libido.
+With inadequate sleep causing lower testosterone levels, it means that sexual desire and performance are also affected.

 Lower testosterone also correlates to reduced energy and vigor, a factor that also contributes to a reduced desire for sex.